 - Stir the mixture frequently.

-- Check the seasoning, adjust if needed and then add amchur powder and chopped coriander leaves.
+- Check the seasoning, adjust if needed, and add amchur powder and chopped coriander leaves.

 - Mix well, then turn off the heat and serve.